wds4/DCoSL/README.md

 ## The power of DCoSL comes from generation of [loose consensus](glossary/looseConsensus.md)

-## [DIP-infinity](dips/coreProtocol/infinity.md): a state of enlightenment where the implementation of DCoSL is itself crowdsourced using DCoSL.
+## [DIP-infinity](dips/coreProtocol/infinity.md): a state such that the implementation of DCoSL is itself crowdsourced using DCoSL.

+This repo may still exist but it will be redundant, because your grapevine will manage your DIPs and everything else in this repo.
+Not only this repo, but other repos, standards committees, etc.

 # Protocol specification